-In most successful technology sales, executing the necessary components is critical.
-A typical sale usually contains five major steps.
+In most successful consolidations, executing the necessary components is critical.
+A typical consolidation usually contains seven phases.
 These include:

 The Marketing Phase

-Once the preparation phase is completed (data room, audited financials, contracts), begin contacting potential suitors from the prospective buyers list.
-The advisor approaches each buyer and interested parties will be presented with an investment teaser that provides an overview of the opportunity.
-Each potential buyer will begin their own process of analyzing the prospect of purchasing the company and the potential fit with their acquisition criteria.
+Once the preparation phase is completed (data room, audited financials, contracts), begin contacting potential acquirers.
+The advisor approaches each suiter and interested parties will be presented with a summary that provides an overview of the opportunity.
+Each potential acquirer will begin their own process of analyzing the prospect of consolidation and the potential fit with their acquisition criteria.

 The Diligence Phase

 Once the marketing phase ends, the process generally becomes more formal.
-At this stage, it is clear to the seller, which buyers are still interested, and a range of valuations and deal structure for the transaction becomes more apparent.
-The seller and their advisor can create a shortlist in which they selects only the buyers that are approved to continue with the process.
+At this stage, it is clear to the institution, which acquirers are still interested, and a range of valuations and deal structure for the transaction becomes more apparent.
+The institution and the advisor can create a shortlist in which they select only the acquirers that are approved to continue with the process.

-Once the winning bid is determined, the acquirer and the seller have to begin a negotiation phase that will hand over the business.
+Once a winning offer has been determined, the acquirer and the institution have to begin a negotiation phase with the goal of integrating the institutions.

-The purchase and sale agreement (PSA) is the settlement of the entire sale as followed within the boundaries of the original Letter of Intent (LOI).
+The merger agreement (MA) is the settlement of the consolidation as followed within the boundaries of the original Letter of Intent (LOI).

 Transitional service agreement

-A traditional service agreement is when the seller will provide transitional support to the buyer.
-This can include, but is not limited to accounting, human resources, and other management positions.
+A traditional service agreement is when the institution will provide transitional support to the acquirer.
+This can include but is not limited to offices of deans of education, accounting, human resources, and other management positions.

-Vendor financing generally occurs when there is a gap between the purchase price and the financeable asset base of the seller.
+Vendor financing generally occurs when there is a gap between the acquisition value and the financeable asset base of the institution.

-The final phase involves the transitioning of the business from the seller to the buyer after the business has been sold.
-A strong transitional service agreement (TSA) can generally limit conflict and assist with a smooth hand.
+The final phase involves the transitioning to the acquirer after the transaction.
+A strong transitional service agreement (TSA) can generally limit conflict and assist with a smooth hand to the new organization.